rsmp-nordic/rsmp_sxl_traffic_lights/appendix_coordination.md

 The control bits should be possible to use internally in a TLC or be possible to send externally to another TLC which consequently also should be able to receive externally incoming control bits.
-Together with new control bits, the internal intelligence of the TLC should in other respects be utilized normally, among other things, for communication between the signal groups.
+Together with new control bits, the internal logic of the TLC should in other aspects proceed normally, among other things, for communication between the signal groups.

 Coordination with control bits